CoulsonZhang/blockchain6998/README.md

 3. Click the button "Revise Contract" to submit the contract updates

 ## Visualization
-1. The signed contract will be presented with a force-directed graph implemented by js with a fish-eye effect.
+The signed contract will be presented with a force-directed graph implemented by js with a fish-eye effect.
 Each node within the graph presents a user who has signed a contract using Contract Guard.
 Each line within the graph presents a contract signed between two users.
 The higher the credit given to the contract, the thicker line the corresponding line would be.

+## Test
+Sanity check implemented within script.js and will run automatically.

 ## Team